As your trusted partner, FHLB Des Moines wants to ensure that you have the ability to continue to utilize Bank products and services.

-The assigned credit capacity not only determines the maximum amount of borrowing capacity available, assuming adequate eligible collateral, but also determines the maximum term for advances.
+The assigned credit capacity not only determines the maximum amount of credit capacity available, assuming adequate eligible collateral, but also determines the maximum term for advances.
 The Credit Capacity-Collateral Requirements-Term Limits charts shows the relationship between the components.

 Term Limits & Collateral Requirements

-Member Adverse Event Reporting
+Member Material Adverse Event Reporting

 In order to mitigate risk, we need to be made aware, in a timely manner, of events that could influence financial decisions.

-General Definition: Generally speaking, a material adverse event would be any event or series of events that would cause a member's representations and warranties executed through the Advances Pledge and Security Agreement with FHLB Des Moines to no longer to be true.
+Generally speaking, a material adverse event would be any event or series of events that would cause a member's representations and warranties executed through the Advances Pledge and Security Agreement with FHLB Des Moines to no longer be true.
 In short, if an event occurs that you would report to your regulator, please inform FHLB Des Moines.